Kannan171/tp/docs/DeveloperGuide.md

    - Manages data relationships and dependencies

 4. **User Preferences**:
-   - Stores user-specific settings in storage layer
+   - Stores user-specific settings in storage component
    - Provides read-only access to preferences
    - Supports preference modification
    - Persists preferences across sessions

-The Model layer follows these design principles:
+The Model component follows these design principles:

 1. **Encapsulation**: Data access is controlled through well-defined interfaces
 2. **Immutability**: Data objects are immutable to ensure consistency
 3. **Dependency Inversion**: Higher-level components depend on abstractions
 4. **Single Responsibility**: Each class has a specific, well-defined purpose

-<div markdown="span" class="alert alert-info">:information_source: **Note:** The Model layer is designed to be only dependent on storage layer, allowing it to be tested and modified without affecting the rest of the application.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** The Model component is designed to be only dependent on the Storage component, allowing it to be tested and modified without affecting the rest of the application.
 </div>

-### Storage layer
+### Storage component

 **API** : [`Storage.java`](https://github.com/AY2425S2-CS2103T-F10-1/tp/blob/master/src/main/java/syncsquad/teamsync/storage/Storage.java)

 <img src="images/StorageClassDiagram.png" width="550" />

-The Storage layer is responsible for:
+The Storage component is responsible for:

 - Persisting application data to and from the file system
 - Managing data serialization and deserialization